Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Discussion

 \subsection{Strength and Limitation}

 The proposed \SI{77}{GHz} mmWave radar-based COD system can detect three classes of objects - laptop, phone, and knife - under both open carry and concealed cases.
 Compared to the camera-based security system, it works in the low-light and object blocking or occlusion scenarios and comes without any privacy concerns.
 When compared to current security inspection techniques, e.g., X-ray, mmWave imaging, it lowers the requirements for taking an image with fixed posture or position and greatly reduces the processing time.
-Our system is capable of generating real-time object detection output, even when the subject pedestrian is moving, using proper signal preprocessing and deep learning.
+Our system is capable of generating real-time object detection output for both moving and static pedestrian subject, by proper signal preprocessing and deep learning model.
 The time efficiency improvement enables more flexibility and higher passenger throughput rates, however, may also cause accuracy loss as a trade-off.
 From the observation that the multi-shot decision module brings complete performance improvement, it is promising to further explore methods of utilizing multiple frames in the future.

 For limitation, the proposed COD system requires the sensor and target to be in relatively close proximity (e.g., $<\SI{6}{m}$) to keep good detection capability, just like all other approaches.
 Besides, the experiments are limited to the single carried object situation in this paper, which should be further extended to more complicated scenarios, e.g., a subject holding multiple objects, multiple subjects holding different objects.
 Due to the difficulty of capturing data in such circumstances shortly, this must be left for future work.